PixelsCamp/docs/N00BS.md

 1. This is a living guide and is constantly being updated by the community.
 It can also be outdated though.
 Every edition comes with a few changes and we try to improve Pixels Camp with every iteration.

+## Contributing

 Contributing to this document is easy and we welcome you to do so.
-All you need to do is clone this repository, edit this markdown document and submit a pull request with your changes.
+All you need to do is [clone][24] this repository, edit this [markdown][23] document and submit a [pull request][25] with your changes.
 The organization will review and/or comment on your PR and merge the changes with the main document.

 Enjoy.